-The San Jose Mercury News writes of the "optimal outcomes" study that this blog has described:
+The San Jose Mercury News writes of the "

 There are no solid numbers showing what percentage of children diagnosed with autism eventually lose that diagnosis.
 But the idea that autistic children could recover began to gain traction in 1987 when UCLA psychology professor Ivar Lovaas said he saw a 47 percent recovery rate using intensive behavioral therapy.
 Many researchers, however, questioned whether some of the children in that and other studies truly had autism in the first place.